IdiosyncraticDragon/OLMP/README.md

 This project is based on [Caffe](https://github.com/BVLC/caffe) and [Dynamic surgery](https://github.com/yiwenguo/Dynamic-Network-Surgery).
 Thanks to the authors of these two projects.

+Note that for who want run the code, there is no need to pre-install Caffe!
+This project is an edited version of Caffe, and an specifical Caffe will be genered by building the code in the project directly.

 ## Testing enviroment
 - Docker image: [kaixhin/cuda-caffe:8.0](https://hub.docker.com/r/kaixhin/cuda-caffe/)
 	- Ubuntu 16.04.2 LTS